theopin/tp/docs/UserGuide.md

 <a id="settings-command"></a>
 ### 4.4.2.
 Change program settings: `/set`<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
 CheatLogs is highly customizable.
 By using the `/set` command, you can choose to enable/disable the help messages on each command and change the color scheme of the output text.
-The settings will be saved automatically and the next time you lauch CheatLogs, it will be exactly the same as the last time you opened it!
+The settings will be saved automatically and the next time you launch CheatLogs, it will be exactly the same as the last time you opened it!

 <a id="settings-color"></a>
 #### 4.4.2.1.
 Change color scheme<font size="5"> [:arrow_up_small:](#table-of-contents)</font>